Community transport services

 These schemes help people get around local shops and services.
 Wheelchairs and electric scooters are available for hire in local town centres.
 Advance booking is recommended and is essential for some schemes.

 This service offers travel advice and low cost loan of mopeds or bicycles to help people get to work, training and further education.
 Bike training and safety gear are also available.

 Contact details for the Community Transport schemes in Cornwall.

-The Cornwall Community Directory provides information for everyone who lives and works in Cornwall.
+The Care and Support in Cornwall website provides information for everyone who lives and works in Cornwall.
 If you use adult social care, health care or other help and support services, if you fund your own support, or simply wish to find out more about what services and events are provided in your local community, you can find all the information and advice in one place.